Elemental Diet Powder Recipes for After Your Gut Reset

 Using Elemental Diet Powder for up to 50% of Meals

-Here’s where elemental diets start diverging from their more well-known therapeutic use—using them more casually to supply a portion of daily calories.
+Here’s where elemental diets diverge from their better-known therapeutic use.
+Instead of uses 1 and 2 (above), you can use them more casually to supply a portion of daily calories while giving the gut daily rest.

 Elemental shakes are a quick and easy meal replacement.
-They can be breakfast on the go, great for busy mornings, for example, or helpful when traveling and food sensitivities aren’t easily accommodated.
+For example, they can be your breakfast on the go (great for busy mornings) or helpful when you’re traveling and can’t easily accommodate your food sensitivities.

-Many of my clients continue to derive up to 50% of their daily calories from elemental diet powder even after completing an initial reset with the shakes.
+Many of my clients continue to get up to 50% of their daily calories from elemental diet powder, even after completing an initial reset with the shakes.

 Using Elemental Diet Powder as a Recipe Ingredient